-12 Cool and Fun Birthday Ideas to Celebrate Tweens and Teens
+12 Foolproof Birthday Party Ideas For Tweens and Teens

 1. Night Games and a Bonfire

-If your tween or teen is looking for a coed party, start with a barbecue and then play some familiar games made more mature by being played after the sun goes down.
+If your tween or teen is looking for a coed party, start with a barbecue and then play some familiar games.
+(They’ll seem more mature when they’re being played after the sun goes down.)
 Think ghost in the graveyard, kick the can, and capture the flag.
-You can close out the night with a bonfire if you have the space, and roast marshmallows and s’mores.
+You can close out the night with a bonfire if you have the space and your kids are old enough to properly practice safety.
+Who doesn’t love roasting marshmallows and s’mores?

 2. Scavenger Hunt

-Bring back the scavenger hunts you organised for your kids when they were younger, but blow it out and make the boundaries bigger – this is great for teens used to getting themselves places on their own.
-Divide the guests into teams and start the party with the teams decorating T-shirts – make sure to have a robust supply of fabric markers and sharpies.
-Hand out lists of clues, have the kids use their smartphones to snap the items on the list, and meet up after an hour or so.
+Bring back the scavenger hunts you organized for your kids when they were younger, but blow it out and make the boundaries bigger.
+Divide the guests into teams, hand out lists of clues, have the kids use their smartphones to snap the items on the list, and meet up after an hour or so.
 Don’t limit the clues to simply finding places or historical markers; include some silly acts that teenagers secretly love to do like singing a hit song from their early years or doing cartwheels in the park.
 This is great for a coed party, too.
+And if you want to stretch the party out some, kick things off by having each team decorate T-shirts.
+Just make sure to have a robust supply of fabric markers and Sharpies.

 3. The Classic Sleepover